-1 Listed funds, and capital-weighted.
+&lt;sup>1 Listed funds, and capital-weighted.

-2 When publishing this report, we hold in total 3 indexes that do not align with the exclusion policy regarding violations of the UNGC principles or OECD Guidelines.
-These are all emerging markets equity funds, whereof two are passive index funds with a high overlap of underlying positions and can be viewed as one investment and not two.
-We are working to find alternative funds to replace these investments.
+&lt;sup>2 When publishing this report, we hold in total 2 indexes that do not align with the exclusion policy regarding violations of the UNGC principles or OECD Guidelines.
+These are all emerging markets equity funds, whereof one is a passive MSCI index fund, and the other is an active equity fund investing in Asia.
+We have replaced the active fund in the beginning of 2025, and we are looking for alternative funds with similar exposure as the emerging markets index.
 We do not make any new investments with breaches, and all new investments made after 01.06.2022 are in line with the exclusion policy.